 With more than three dozen submissions in hand, our staff narrowed the pool to a top 4, then opened up a bracket-style voting process via social media before finding the perfect fit in Lincoln, a cheery and fun-loving log created by Fishers resident Bethany Schlegel.
-After going through a final design phase, we at Fishers Parks are excited to welcome Lincoln to our hardworking team.
+After going through a final design phase, we are excited to welcome Lincoln to our hardworking team and have him be our Fishers Parks mascot.

 I took some time earlier this week to get to know Lincoln, and his enthusiasm for being part of Fishers Parks and the City of Fishers matches our excitement to have him on board.
 Get to know him by reading the below Q&A!